 A literature review is a critical summary and analysis of current scholarship on a topic.
 The material may be empirical, theoretical, critical, analytical, or methodological in nature and the literature may include multimedia and web-based material along with the more traditional book, report and journal article formats.

-- To build knowledge and identify research methodologies and seminal works in your field;
+- Build knowledge and identify research methodologies and seminal works in your field.

-- To help focus and refine your research question by articulating the knowledge gap;
+- Help focus and refine your research question by articulating the knowledge gap.

-- Learn how research findings are discussed and presented in your discipline area;.
+- Show how research findings are discussed and presented in your discipline area.